Islandora/islandora_bagit/README.txt

 =====================================

-This module provides a drupal_alter() hook, which allows other modules to use hook_bagit_alter($bag, $node).
+This module provides a drupal_alter() hook, which allows other modules to use hook_bagit_alter($bag, $islandora_object).
 Your module can modify the current Bag using any of the methods provided by the BagItPHP library.
-Each implementation of this hook must take $bag and $islandora_object as parameters; $islandora_object is provided so you can access properties of the node in your module easily.
+Each implementation of this hook must take $bag and $islandora_object as parameters; $islandora_object is provided so you can access properties of the object in your module easily.
 A typical implementation looks like this:

 /**
  * Implementation of hook drupal_alter().